DataDog/integrations-core/trend_micro_email_security/README.md

 4. Configure Trend Micro Email Security to send data to Datadog:
    1. Login into Trend Micro Email Security administrator console.
-   2. Configure syslog server's firewall to accept connections from the IP addresses or CIDR blocks listed in [link][5], allowing Trend Micro Email Security to forward syslog messages.
+   2. Configure syslog server's firewall to accept connections from the IP addresses or CIDR blocks listed in [Configuring Syslog Settings][5], allowing Trend Micro Email Security to forward syslog messages.
    3. Follow the [Syslog Server Profiles][6] steps.
-      1. In Steps 4 of the `Syslog Server Profiles` instructions, please use `CEF` format for the `syslog messages`.
+      1. In step 4 of the `Syslog Server Profiles` instructions, please use the `CEF` format for the `syslog messages`.
-   4. Then, Follow the [Syslog Forwarding][7] steps.
+   4. Follow the [Syslog Forwarding][7] steps.
-      1. In Steps 2 to 5 of the `Syslog Forwarding` instructions, select the syslog server created in above Step iii.
+      1. In steps 2 to 5 of the `Syslog Forwarding` instructions, select the syslog server created in above step iii.

 ### Validation